10 Steps to Take Down Negative Content from Google – Internet Content Removal

 Step 8: Leverage Google’s Transparency Report

-Why it works: By submitting a Transparency Report, you engage directly with Google to have the content removed if it violates their policies, and it’s a streamlined way to escalate your issue.
+Why it works: By submitting a Transparency Report, you engage directly with Google to have the content removed if it violates their policies, resulting in removed content.
+However, it’s important to monitor for reappearance, as removed content may still resurface or be archived elsewhere online.

 Step 9: Remove Content at the Source – Deleting or Updating Posts

-Sometimes the most effective method is to delete the post or update outdated content directly on the website where it’s hosted.
-If the post is hosted on your site or a third-party platform that you control, removing it at the source prevents it from appearing in search results altogether.
+Sometimes the best way to remove negative content is to delete or update the post directly on the website where it’s hosted.
+If you control the site or have access to the platform, removing the content at the source ensures it no longer appears published online or in search results.

 Why it works: Once the content is deleted or updated, it’s much harder for it to appear in Google’s search results.
 This tactic is particularly useful if you control the content or can request an update.